Projects, Programs, and Policies to Support Online Learning

 DOLLI

 MarylandOnline was built on common interests and collaboration, and one of the most valuable assets of the organization is the ability of Board representatives and others at the member institutions to share information and best practices in online learning.
 The goal of the DOLLI project is to create an easy-to-use, searchable database of general online information, guidelines, and best practices that include MOL schools and may eventually expand to other Maryland schools and possibly beyond.
-The build of the database began in 2017, and the several tables of information and best practices needed to complete the database are expected to be finalized in the first half of 2021.
+The build of the database began in 2017, and the several tables of information and best practices needed to complete the database were completed in 2022.

 For more information, contact DOLLI Director Diana Zilberman at dzilberman@marylandonline.org.
 The project team welcomes hearing from those interested in having their institutions participate in the next phase of DOLLI.